-Lee Smith is a Senior Editor at The Weekly Standard.
-He has written for Slate, The New York Times, The Boston Globe, The New Republic, and major Arab media outlets.
-He is also a visiting fellow of the Hudson Institute….
-More about Lee Smith
+Lee Smith is a senior editor at The Weekly Standard.
+He has written for Slate, the New York Times, the Boston Globe, the New Republic, as well as for a variety of major Arab media outlets.
+He is also a senior fellow of the Hudson Institute… More about Lee Smith

 Paperback | $13.95